Christerlesn/bad_parking/sinatra-cms-app-assessment-v-000/spec.md

  y   Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)

-    Include user accounts with unique login attribute (username or email)
+ y  Include user accounts with unique login attribute (username or email)

-    Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+ y  Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying

-    Ensure that users can't modify content created by other users
+ y   Ensure that users can't modify content created by other users

     Include user input validations